-The Medical Center maintains a defined contribution plan in accordance with Internal Revenue Code (IRC) Section 401(a) covering substantially all employees.
-It provides matching contributions up to 3% of employees' compensation by the Medical Center for the fiscal years ended September 30, 2016 and 2015.
+The Medical Center maintains a defined contribution plan in accordance with IRC Section 401(a) covering substantially all employees.
+It provides matching contributions up to 3% of employees' compensation by the Medical Center for the fiscal years ended September 30, 2017 and 2016.
 Participants vest in their accounts at a rate of 20% for each year of service, with 100% vesting after 5 years of service.
-For the fiscal years ended September 30, 2016 and 2015, the Medical Center's contributions to the 401(a) defined contribution plan were \$594 thousand and \$624 thousand, respectively.
-The Medical Center's contribution liability as of September 30, 2016 and 2015, were \$103 thousand and \$104 thousand, respectively.
-Forfeitures may be used first to reduce the Medical Center's contribution, and then to pay any expenses payables to the plan.
-The forfeited balances as of September 30, 2016 and 2015, were \$50 thousand and \$43 thousand, respectively.
+For the fiscal years ended September 30, 2017 and 2016, the Medical Center's contributions to the 401(a) defined contribution plan were \$631 thousand and \$594 thousand, respectively.
+Forfeitures may be used first to reduce the Medical Center's contribution, and then to pay any expenses payable to the plan.
+The forfeited contributions as of September 30, 2017 and 2016, were \$15 thousand and \$50 thousand, respectively.
 The Medical Center contracts with ICMA-RC, as its third-party administrator for this plan.